 The collier boats would also bring coal from the North, and you used to be able to see them all moored in a row right in front of the old Pavilion Hotel.

-Passengers could step off the ferry, and get right onto a train which would take them to London.
-You can see the rail line in both of these photos.
-However, in the photo on the right, the line is completely closed, and the tracks are in the process of being lifted.
-Most of the buildings have now been demolished with the exception of the Harbour Master's house with the Café alongside, and what is left of the Customs House,which was damaged during the war.
+Passengers could step off the ferry, and get right onto a train that would take them to London.
+You can see the rail line in both of the photos at the top.
+However, in the photo on the right, the line is completely closed, and the tracks were in the process of being lifted.
+Most of the buildings have now been demolished with the exception of the Harbour Master's house, and what is left of the Customs House,which was damaged during the war.
 You will see a photo of the doorway, which remains, below.
-Part of the station is being retained, but it will never be used for passengers again.
+Part of the station has been retained and refurbished, but it will never be used for passengers again.
+They had promised us some refurbished carriages to sit in the station, I don't know what happened to them.

-You can just make out the Pilot's Tower on the right of the 2014 photo.
+You can just make out the Pilot's Tower on the right of the 2014 photo at the top.
 Shortly after this was taken, it was demolished too.

 The next four photos were taken by Ernest F. Newble, father of Alan Newble.
 Ernest was a life long friend of the railways and took many photographs of trains in and around Folkestone.
 You can find more of his photos here: